 Stacking Into Your Day

 Pair the Triple with a brief body scan.
 After the third moment, do a 30-second scan from feet to head, releasing any tension you find.
-The combination drops sleep onset latency in most people.
+The combination drops sleep onset latency in many people, often by enough to notice within a week.

 For couples, sharing the Triple aloud once or twice a week produces an additional benefit.
 Hearing what your partner is grateful for tends to be specific enough that it actually surprises you, which strengthens the connection in a way generic check-ins do not.